UPN: Television films

 During the late 1990s, UPN produced a number of television films under the umbrella brand Blockbuster Shockwave Cinema, in conjunction with sponsor (and then-sister company) Blockbuster Video, almost all of which were sci-fi films.

 From UPN's inception until 2000, the network also offered a hosted movie series called the UPN Movie Trailer to its stations.
 The weekend block featured mostly older theatrically released action and comedy films, often those from the Paramount film library.
 The Movie Trailer block was discontinued in 2000 to give stations that opted for them room for a two-hour block of select UPN series that aired in primetime during the past week.
 There were also three Paramount-branded blocks that aired on Viacom's UPN owned-and-operated stations between 1995 and 2000: the Paramount Teleplex as the main brand for movies at any given timeslot, the Paramount Prime Movie for primetime features, and the Paramount Late Movie for films airing in late night timeslots.
-From 2002 to 2006, UPN offred a movie block (airing on Saturdays or Sundays depending on the affiliates) called Hot Weekend Movie, which carried movies (theatrical, made-for-TV and direct-to-video) from the Metro-Goldwyn Mayer library.
+From 2002 to 2006, UPN offered a movie block (airing on Saturdays or Sundays depending on the affiliates) called Hot Weekend Movie, which carried movies (theatrical, made-for-TV and direct-to-video) from the Metro-Goldwyn-Mayer (MGM) library.